More delays for NASA's astronaut moonshots, with crew landing off until 2026

 The Government Accountability Office warned in November that NASA was likely looking at 2027 for its first astronaut moon landing, citing Elon Musk’s Starship as one of the many technical challenges.
 Another potential hurdle: the development of moonwalking suits by Houston’s Axiom Space.

+It’s the same kind of capsule that will carry astronauts to and from the moon, linking up with Starship in lunar orbit for the trip down to the surface and back up.

-Starship will need to fill up its fuel tank in orbit around Earth, before heading to the moon.
-SpaceX plans an orbiting fuel depot to handle the job, another key aspect of the program yet to be demonstrated.
+Starship will need to fill up its fuel tank in orbit around Earth, before heading to the moon; SpaceX estimates an estimated 10 fuel transfers will be needed.
+The company plans an orbiting fuel depot to handle the job, another key aspect of the program yet to be demonstrated.

 NASA’s moon-landing effort has been delayed repeatedly over the past decade, adding to billions of dollars to the cost.
 Government audits project the total program costs at $93 billion through 2025.